-- 1. SCENARIO 1 GOVERNMENT OFFICE: This scenario includes the applicable incorporation costs as outlined in UCA 10-2a-220.
-In addition, expenditures include a one-time expense of \$300,000 for a government office. - 2.
+- 1. Scenario 1 Government Office: This scenario includes the applicable incorporation costs as outlined in UCA 10-2a-220.
+In addition, expenditures include an expense of \$300,000 for a government office that is amortized over a period of 20 years. - 2.
 Scenario 2 No Government Office: This scenario includes incorporation costs as outlined in UCA 10-2a-220, without the additional expense related to a new government building.